duylongtd/duylongtd/README.md

 - I am a 3nd-year student at `FPT University`, and I am a person who loves to learn and tinker with code.
-- My strength is `Java` language, I am looking for jobs related to this language.
+- My strength is `Java`, `Nodejs` backend language.
+Moreover I can use `ReactJS`, `AngularJS` to create layout website, I am looking for jobs related to this language.
 I can work full time or part time jobs.
 - I'm a `football enthusiast`, like to listen to `ballad` or `indie music`, but my mind is not too sad (sometimes) hahaha...
 Just a brief introduction.
 Thank you for visiting my `GitHub`.

   ```Java